6025m | Three Peaks Expedition | Peru

 Day 12 – Rest/ Contingency day

 Day 13 – Base Camp – High Camp/ Col Camp Alpamayo (5,500m).
 After 2-3 hours of climbing up through scree trail and granite slabs we pass through moraine camp which leads us to the glacier.
 Some crevasse negotiation leads us to the ever steepening Alpamayo-Quitaraju Col. The top of this col can be anything from 10m-100m of up to 70 degree ice.
-(In 2013 it was 55 degrees for 50 metres, followed by 65 degrees for 20m).
-Then we descend 100m onto the plateau to reach Col Camp.
+(In 2017 it was 80 degrees for 10 metres) Then we descend 100m onto the plateau to reach Col Camp.

 Day 14 – Rest/ Contingency day

 Day 15 – Col Camp – Summit Alpamayo (5947m).
 After one hour of glacier travel the slopes steepen up to the bergschrund.
 Find a way around/ across to start the route.
 Most of our climbing has been done on approach on the previous 2 days so from the base of the face only 275m of steep climbing is left.
 Descent to Col Camp via rappels on the route climbed.